 Bright Star believes in the healing power of horses and wants to offer the program to all who would benefit from it.
 Our goal is to never turn a client away because of an inability to pay.
-As a non-profit organization, we are only able to meet this goal through donations to our scholarship fund.
-Scholarships are awarded based strictly on financial need.
+As a non-profit organization, we are only able to meet this goal through donations to our "rider"-ship fund.
+Awards are based strictly on financial need.

 Our herd requires daily care regardless of our off seasons or the weather.
 Feeding, providing basic vet care and keeping the horse environment healthy and safe is costly - over $3,000 per month.
 Factor in maintenance of the pastures and paddocks, and you can see where expenses continue to add up.

 General donations allow us to use funds where they are needed most to keep our organization running smoothly and serving the community.

 Each therapeutic rider has 3 volunteers dedicated to their lesson - 2 sidewalkers and 1 horse leader.
 We try to match volunteers with specific riders so they can develop a trusting relationship.

 Our group lessons have up to 3 riders so you can see why we always need more lesson volunteers!
 Email Jen@BrightStarEquestrianCentre.com for more details.

 Our pastures, paddocks, riding arena and barn are used daily, and when horses eat, they naturally, well, you get the idea.
 There's a lot of clean up for that.
 There is also keeping the barn clean and obstacle-free for our disabled riders, and making sure teaching aids are clean and ready to use.
 Email Will@BrightStarEquestrianCentre.com for more information and how you can plug in. volunteer donate non profit organizations